ajay-p-sharma/Coursera_Capstone_ML/final_project_description.md

 ## Input Data:

 To solve this problem, I will first combine the New York and Toronto data we used in last assignment.
+The data will have Neighborhood information for the two cities along with Latitude and Longitude details.
-Then I will use the combined data to query Foursquare API to get neighborhood data followed by clustering and cluster analysis find answers to the problems defined above.
+I will use the combined data to query Foursquare API to get neighborhood data followed by clustering and cluster analysis find answers to the problems defined above.